INSIGHT-French politics trump business over Alstom

 "Plan A is GE, Plan B is Siemens, Plan C is a home-based solution," he said of an option that would involve French capital, whether from privately-owned or state-owned companies.

 In the end, Plan C did not fly.
-GE, meanwhile, had finalised its bid for Alstom at $16.9 billion, extended the offer deadline from June 2 to June 23 and went on a local charm offensive.
+GE, meanwhile, sweetened its bid for Alstom to $16.9 billion, extended the offer deadline from June 2 to June 23 and went on a local charm offensive.

 Clara Gaymard, the head of GE France and the wife of a former French finance minister, was using her well-stuffed political contacts book to lobby for the U.S. group.